 It saves babies’ lives

-Starting breastfeeding in the first hour of life, exclusively breastfeeding for six months and continuing breastfeeding with complementary foods until 2 years of age could prevent over 800,000 deaths annually.
+Starting breastfeeding in the first hour of life, exclusively breastfeeding for six months and continuing breastfeeding with complementary foods until the child is 2 years old could prevent over 800,000 deaths annually.

 It’s good for mums